garudareiga/rayblog/content/2014/bloom_filter.md

 I've never used Bloom filters in practice, but I often heard about them.
 All I intended to do here is study general ideas and applications about Bloom filter.

 Bloom filter is a space-efficient **probabilistic** data structure used to test set membership.
 It tells us that the element either *definitely* is not in the set or *may be* in the set.
-In other words, **fase positives** are possible, however **false negatives** are not.
+In other words, **false positives** are possible, however **false negatives** are not.

 ### Data Structure